PC THOMAS

 Also Read- keep-mental-health-while-social-distancing

-This year’s World Mental Health Day comes at a time when our day by day lives have changed considerably because of the Covid-19 pandemic.
-There are several challenges facing now as a large number of peoples are trapped in difficulties in different sectors with limited protection from COVID-19.
+This year’s World Mental Health Day comes at a time when our day-to-day lives have changed considerably because of the COVID-19 pandemic.
+There are several challenges facing us now, as a large number of people are trapped in difficulties in different sectors, with limited protection from COVID-19.
 For skilled laborers whose livelihoods are threatened.
-A good percentage of workforce in Indian companies suffer from some or the other form of stress.
-Students, adjusting themselves with emotional well-being conditions, encounter much more social separation than before.
+A good percentage of the workforce in Indian companies suffers from some or the other form of stress.
+Students, adjusting to emotional well-being conditions, encounter much more social separation than before.
 These are major factors that can affect mental issues.
-Therefore, taking care of mental health of people in this critical age is paramount and needs to be seriously addressed in the World Mental Health day.
+Therefore, taking care of the mental health of people in this critical age is paramount and needs to be seriously addressed on World Mental Health Day.